Ingenico-ePayments/connect-extension-magento2/README.md

 Payment extension for accepting Worldline Connect payments on the Magento 2 platform.

+**This extension has been rebranded to Worldline.
+As part of the rebranding the extension has moved to https://github.com/Worldline-Global-Collect/connect-sdk-ruby.**

 ## Requirements

 To use this extension you need to have a Worldline Connect account.
 This can be obtained by contacting Worldline on <https://worldline.com/en/home/solutions/online-payments/large-global-businesses.html>.